ajoshi/KoLMiner/README.md

 For help getting started with Flutter, view their online [documentation](https://flutter.io/).

 Now that you have Flutter installed, clone this repo and import this project.

-Happy mining!
+Run `flutter pub pub run flutter\_launcher\_icons:main`

+Now build the app using the Flutter IDE.
+Enjoy!